jsdir/react-fields/docs/manual.md

   </div>
 ))

-// This just returns a `Fields` component.
+// `UserFields` is a `Fields` component.
 ```

-If you can't use splats for `propsFor`, there is a `renderField` method that is defined automatically.

-// TODO: show an example of `renderField` (previously `render`)

-Another important thing to notice is that `Fields` does not render any submit button or form-level error messages. `Fields` is only supposed to describe the layout of one or more fields, and automatically manages the value of the field components.
+Another important thing to notice is that `Fields` does not render any submit buttons or form-level error messages.
+It's only supposed to layout of one or more *field components* and is only responsible for managing their collective state.
+Any other higher-level functionality is instead delegated to the `Form` component.

 #### `Form`

-`Form` is a component that wraps `Fields` and:
+`Form` is a component that wraps `Fields` and has several responsibilities:

 - handles submitting the data
 - performs validation
 - displays validation or submission errors if they exist

-You can think of it as the layer between the fields and the persistence layer.
+- displays submit button

 Declared just like `Fields`, only with some new props.